Definitions

 Married-Couple Family.

-A family in which the householder and his or her spouse are listed as members of the same household.7 (Census of Population and Housing)
+A family in which the householder and their spouse are listed as members of the same household.7 (Census of Population and Housing)

 Marital Status.